teuben/teunix/Install/Linux_U18.04.md

 ## My KDE Setup

-KDE can be confusing, because settings appear in different places (menus/applications....)
+KDE can be confusing, because settings appear in different places (menus/applications....).
+Some of this work is painful if you have to repeat it many times, so it would be nice to have a programmatic way to do this for a virgin account.

 1. Configure Desktop (under the triple-bar in top right default widget)
 2. Add Widgets (in various places)